staticvariablejames/cookie-connoisseur/doc/BrowserUtilities.md

     sets the volume slider to 15%.
     (The `text=Volume50%` is a trick to get Playwright to pick the entire `div` containing the slider, rather than just the `Volume` label.)

+-   `gainLumps: (lumpsToGain: number) => void`
+    Awards the given number of lumps.

+    In Cookie Clicker,
+    sugar lumps can only be gained (and used) if the player has more than a billion cookies baked all time.
+    If the player has less than this, this function first `Game.Earn`s the minimum amount needed before calling `Game.gainLumps`, so that all lump-related abilities
+    (like leveling up buildings)
+    can be used right after `CConnoisseur.gainLumps`.